alessandrogiacardi/alessandrogiacardi/README.md

 👋 Hi, I’m Alessandro Giacardi, PhD student in Social Sciences and Economics at Sapienza University.
-🌱 I’m interested in socio-environmental analysis of food systems transformation, and adaptive dynamics in rural development.
-I’m currently learning quantitative analysis, coding, and much more.
+🌱 I’m workin on adaptation strategies to climate change and the adaptive dynamics of rural development.
+My interests also include policy impact evaluation and socio-environmental analysis of food system transformations.
+Currently, I’m deepening my skills in quantitative analysis, coding, and more!

 📫 You can reach me at alessandro.giacardi@uniroma1.it